Hi-GEAR (Girls Engineering Abilities Realized) Camp

 Learn the secrets behind video games and animation by creating and building characters for games, animation or machinima.
 Our Entertainment Arts and Engineering Summer Program (EAESP) combines theory with hands-on practical projects, enabling high school students to understand computer graphics at a high level.
 EAESP introduces 3D modeling, texturing, rigging, animation and rendering concepts via industry-leading software such as Autodesk® Maya® and Adobe® Photoshop®.

-This year, EAE is hosting 25 camps throughout the summer.
+This year, EAE is hosting 25 courses throughout the summer.

 The GREAT summer camps are aimed at kids who want to unleash their creativity while learning about computer graphics, robotics, and programming by making games, animations, and robots.